tesfayecf/wcs/backend/docs/database/config/roles.md

 When deciding what group roles to assign to your login roles (`admin`, `test`, `dev`, `prod`), it's essential to think about the access each role requires based on their responsibilities.
 Here's a suggestion for group roles assignment based on common use cases:

 ### 1. **Admin Role**
    - **Use case**: The `admin` role is responsible for managing the database and all its configurations.
-They may need to create users, manage backups, optimize performance, etc.
+They may need to create users, extensions, manage backups, optimize performance, etc.
    - **Group Roles**:
      - **`pg_read_all_data`**: Admins need to be able to read all data across all databases.
      - **`pg_write_all_data`**: Admins should also be able to modify data in any schema and table.